reissbaker/holdup/README.md

 you just have to specify dependencies you can let Holdup take care of the work for you.

 Holdup understands more than success, though.
-Sometimes, things break; it's still important to handle those failures.
-It might also be important to take certain actions if *enough* things break, or if specific combinations of things break.
+Sometimes things break; it's still important to handle those failures.
+It might also be important to take certain actions if specific combinations of things break.
 With Holdup, it's easy to define those relationships:

 ```javascript
 var taskA = holdup.wrap(fnA),